 The DCU seems to be creating a new version of the famous Batman villain Bane, adding to an already expansive list of performers to portray the Venom-indulgent bruiser.
 The upcoming Bane and Deathstroke team-up movie has been confirmed by the DCU, giving credence to the rumors of solo Batman villain movies that have been circulating around the upcoming DC movie continuity.
 While Deathstroke has only been played once in live-action movies, Bane has a couple of prominent film appearances, not to mention a bevy of other appearances.

-- Cruel Summer Season 2 Episode 9 Release Date and Time, Countdown, When Is It Coming Out?
+- The Lost Flowers of Alice Hart Season 1 Episode 4 Release Date and Time, Countdown, When is it Coming Out?

 The original Bane of the comics is an international criminal from the fictitious Caribbean country of Santa Prisca, where he was raised from birth among detested convicts in a dangerous prison.
 After being exposed to the dangerous experimental “Venom” serum and gaining super strength, Bane famously heads to Gotham, where he snaps Batman’s spine, becoming one of the few villains to “break” The Dark Knight both mentally and physically.
 Various aspects of Bane have been represented by his different depictions in Batman movies and TV shows.